SIG Bull Call Spread Strategy

 What is a bull call spread on SIG?

 A bull call spread on SIG is the bull call spread strategy applied to SIG (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With SIG stock trading near $85.53, the strikes shown on this page are snapped to the nearest listed SIG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SIG stock at $91.04 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SIG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SIG bull call spread max profit and max loss calculated?